Please take a moment to look over our FAQ’s before you continue on to the schedule! All questions will be answered here. Thank you so much in advance!

 Yes, we have men’s and women’s restrooms available on-board the Chautauqua Belle, and at our home dock in Mayville.

 Yes, we accept all major credit cards.
-Please remember that we prefer cash payment and ask anyone paying with a credit card to wait until all cash passengers have been boarded before approaching the gangway.
-We take all credit cards through “square” on our phones –which takes a little bit of time, so we always do credit cards last- thank you for your cooperation in advance.
+Please remember that, in the interest of time, we prefer cash payment and ask anyone paying with a credit card to wait until all cash passengers have been boarded before approaching the gangway.
+We take all credit cards through “square” — on our phones –which takes a little bit of time, so we always do credit cards last- thank you for your cooperation in advance.

 Yes, we have group rates available for parties of 20 or more.
-Groups of 20 or more receive a discounted rate of $20.00/adult.
+Groups of 20 or more receive a discounted rate of $22.50/adult.
 Arrangements for your group must be made in advance by sending us an email request, please include a phone number.
-The group discounted rate must be paid in full by 1 person only.
+The group discounted rate must be pad in full by 1 person only, your tickets will then be issued to that person for distribution.
+Additional passengers showing up with the group but not having a ticket will need to pay the regular walk up rate of $25.00/person.
+Refunds cannot be issued for no-shows.

 Yes, The Chautauqua Belle is one of the only tour boats in western NY which is handicapped accessible.
 Designated space is available on the main deck for wheelchair passengers and those individuals are generally given priority boarding.